Georgiana Molloy: Death and legacy

 Molloy suffered bouts of ill health after each of her pregnancies.
 Following the birth of her seventh child, she fell ill and failed to recover.
 On 8 April 1843, three months after the birth, she died.
 It was a long and dreadful death with Molloy suffering greatly.
 She was bed-ridden from December 1842 until her death in April the following year during the Australian summer.
 On hearing of her death, George Wailes, a horticulturist who had been most successful in growing from Molloy's seeds, wrote to Mangles:

 Molloy was recognised for her contributions to the description of the Western Australian flora.
 The shrub Boronia molloyae was named in her honour, as was Molloy Crescent in the Canberra suburb of Cook.
 Molloy Island, also named after her, is located in the Hardy Inlet at the junction of the Blackwood and Scott Rivers 4 km north of the mouth of the Blackwood River at Augusta.
 Her specimens are held at the University of Cambridge Herbarium, The Herbarium of the Royal Botanic Gardens Kew, the Herbarium of the Botanic Garden and Botanical Museum Berlin-Dahlem, and the Herbarium of the University of Montpellier.

 She has a school (Georgiana Molloy Anglican School) named after her in the Busselton suburb of Yalyalup.

 Three biographies have been published: Georgiana Molloy, Portrait with Background by Alexandra Hasluck; An All Consuming Passion: Origins, Modernity and the Australian Life of Georgiana Molloy by William J. Lines and, in 2016, Georgiana Molloy, the mind that shines by Bernice Barry.

 Molloy wrote a number of diaries and many letters which have provided a unique personal narrative.
 They are held at the Battye Library in Perth, Western Australia and the Cumbria Archive Centre in Carlisle, UK.
 Many of her letters are cross-written due to the shortage of paper in the isolated colony of Augusta.

 Molloy was added to the Anglican Church of Australia 1995 calendar, where her name appears on 8 April, as a "pioneer church leader and botanist from Western Australia".
 She may be commemorated in church on that day in Matins and Evensong and at the Holy Communion.

+In 2023 The West Australian identified 100 people who had shaped the state of Western Australia and they included the teacher Amy Jane Best, the educationalist Ursula Frayne, settler Emma Withnell, suffragist Bessie Rischbieth, politician Edith Cowan, Dr Roberta Jull and Molloy.